-- What on the ground change will you bring about? - Who will realistically benefit? - Does the methodology fit the problem? - Why is yours the best method? - If policy or cultural changes are needed, are your methods informed by political or social science? - Do partners have expertise/capacity to deliver? - Can you evidence that innovative methods are likely to work? - Broad stakeholder buy in achieved / achievable? - Credible and sustainable exit strategy for a small island e.g. very unlikely to be sufficient local capacity for long-term monitoring of every Darwin projects' focus species, habitats or parameters
+- What on the ground change will you bring about? - Who will realistically benefit? - Does the methodology fit the problem? - Why is yours the best method? - If policy or cultural changes are needed, are your methods informed by political or social science?
+Who will be the advocates? - Do partners have expertise/capacity to deliver? - Can you evidence that innovative methods are likely to work? - Broad stakeholder buy in achieved / achievable? - Credible and sustainable exit strategy for a small island e.g. very unlikely to be sufficient local capacity for long-term monitoring of every Darwin projects' focus species, habitats or parameters